firecomm/firecomm/README.md

 const server = new Server();
 ```

 > Under the hood, Firecomm extends Google's gRPC core Server.
-You can pass an Object to our server as the first argument to configure advanced options.
+You can pass an Object to the Server as the first argument to configure advanced options.
 You can see all of the Object properties and the values you can set them to in the gRPC core docs [here](https://grpc.github.io/grpc/core/group__grpc__arg__keys.html).

 ## 4. Define the server-side Handler